Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 ### Project Goals

+The goal of this project is to create an online dictionary of all the different words and phrases used in Northern Ireland.
+Each word or phrase in the dictionary will have a definition along with an example of how the word or phrase might typically be used in conversation by locals.

-The goal of this project is to...
+The site is aimed at:

+- Anyone visiting Northern Ireland for the first time
+- Anyone who has visited but struggled to understand some of the words and phrases used by locals
+- Anyone who has visited and was lucky enough to learn some of the words and phrases used by locals during their visit, and wants to share this with other travellers
+- Anyone from Northern Ireland who wants to share some of the words and phrases they use, to help anyone visiting the country

+First time visitors to the site will be able to sign up for an account so they can easily add any words or phrases to the dictionary that might be missing, and so they can also create a collection of their favorite words and phrases within their user profile.

 ### User Stories

 #### First Time Visitor Goals

-- As a **first time visitor**, I want to easily understand the main purpose of the site
+- As a **first time visitor**, I want to understand the main purpose of the site
 - As a **first time visitor**, I want to be able to easily navigate through the site
+- As a **first time visitor**, I want to be able to find out which common words and phrases are used by locals in Northern Ireland
+- As a **first time visitor**, I want to be able to sign up for an account to add my own suggestions
+- As a **first time visitor**, I want to be able to easily contact the site owner

 #### Registered User Goals

 - As a **registered user**, I want to be able to easily login and logout of my account
+- As a **registered user**, I want to be able to easily add words or phrases to the dictionary
+- As a **registered user**, I want to be able to edit any words or phrases I've added to the dictionary
+- As a **registered user|**, I want to be able to delete any words or phrases I've added to the dictionary
-- As a **registered user**, I want to be able to update my account details
+- As a **registered user**, I want to be able to 'favorite/like' any of the words and phrases in the dictionary

 #### Site Owner Goals

+- As a **site owner**, I want to provide the user with information about the purpose of the site
+- As a **site owner**, I want to include a navigation bar to allow users to easily navigate to other pages on the site
+- As a **site owner**, I want to provide the user with access to the dictionary without having to create an account
+- As a **site owner**, I want to allow the user to easily sign up for an account to allow them to add their own suggestions to the dictionary
+- As a **site owner**, I want to allow the user to easily edit and delete any words or phrases they've added to the
+- As a **site owner**, I want to allow the user to add any words and phrases to their favorites collection located in their profile
-- As a **site owner**, I want all visitors and registered users to be able to easily contact me
+- As a **site owner**, I want all visitors and registered users to be able to easily contact me through email or social media platforms

 ### Design